U.S. rejection throws WTO leadership race into confusion

 Okonjo-Iweala, a development expert, has branded herself a “do-er”, saying she has the political clout to command influence in capitals.

-Currently chair of the of GAVI vaccine alliance board, Okonjo-Iweala has also said the WTO should play a role in helping poorer countries access COVID-19 drugs and vaccines.
+Currently chair of the of GAVI vaccine alliance board, she has also said the WTO should play a role in helping poorer countries access COVID-19 drugs and vaccines.

-Reporting by Emma Farge and Stephanie Ulmer-Nebehay; writing by Philip Blenkinsop; Editing by Hugh Lawson
+Additional reporting by David Lawder and Andrea Shalal in Washington; writing by Philip Blenkinsop; Editing by Hugh Lawson and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.